It’s been a confusing year in student loan repayment, to say the least. We continue to see changes even as we approach the end of 2025.

 The IBR update is helpful for those otherwise stuck in the SAVE forbearance and those with lower student debt-to-income ratios who are nearing the forgiveness finish line.
 Generally speaking, when your student debt-to-income ratio (DIR) is one or less, you would not likely pass the partial financial hardship test, or be able to use IBR.

-While the IBR update took effect when the new law was signed on July 4, 2025, the Department of Education’s application system has not yet reflected the change.
-IBR applicants continue to be tested for partial financial hardships.
-If they do not pass, then they are denied IBR as a repayment option.
+While the IBR update took effect when the new law was signed on July 4, 2025, the Department of Education’s application system has been slow to reflect the change.

 SAVE Ending Soon?